-What used to be a day-long campaign has been extended to a week for the first time this year.
+What used to be a day-long campaign has now been extended to a week.
 That’s because the number of pedestrian fatalities each year has remained worryingly high since 2009.

 Coles Miller is acting on behalf of a Bournemouth mother-of-three who suffered horrific injuries after she was knocked down by a drunk driver.

 The victim, now aged 38, had been crossing Boscombe Overcliff Drive late at night when she was hit by a Honda Civic.

 The motorist drove off but was later caught by police and subsequently convicted of driving with excess alcohol, dangerous driving and failing to stop after an accident.

 Our client suffered severe injuries including a skull fracture, a bleed on the brain, fractured pelvis, fractured spinal vertebrae, a broken left shoulder, cuts and bruises.
 Her brain injury means she has also lost her senses of taste and smell.